 Bear Smart Missoula

-The Missoula City-County Health Board is proposing new regulations that would expand the Bear Buffer Zone in the Missoula Valley and require garbage be stored in bear-resistant containers or enclosures throughout it.
-The current Bear Buffer Zone was established in 2010 and is limited to city properties.
-The expanded zone would encompass the upper Rattlesnake, Bonner, Pattee Canyon, Miller Creek, Big Flat, O'Keefe Creek, Butler Creek, Grant Creek and the Potomac area.
+Missoula and Potomac now have new Bear Buffer/Mitigation Zones where all garbage has to be kept away from bears.
+The old Bear Buffer Zone was established in 2010 and was limited to city properties.
+The expanded zone will encompass the upper Rattlesnake, Bonner, Pattee Canyon, Miller Creek, Big Flat, O'Keefe Creek, Butler Creek, Grant Creek and the Potomac area.
+The commissioners and city council voted to adopt these regulations in fall of 2023.

 According to the bear hazard management plan, from 2018 to 2021, 49% of the recorded bear-human interactions centered around bears and garbage.
-The proposed rules would address this problem by requiring bear-resistant containers in the bear buffer zone.
-The requirement, if adopted, would roll out in three phases, with the first phase including the Rattlesnake and Grant Creek, the second phase including the University of Montana and Pattee Canyon and the third phase encompassing the rest of the bear buffer zone.
-This would give the garbage collection services time to acquire enough bar-resistant containers, while prioritizing those areas with the most bear conflicts.
+The new rules will address this problem by requiring bear-resistant containers in the bear buffer zone.
+The requirement will roll out in three phases, with the first phase including the Rattlesnake and Grant Creek, the second phase including the University of Montana and Pattee Canyon and the third phase encompassing the rest of the bear buffer zone.
+This will give the garbage collection services time to acquire enough bar-resistant containers, while prioritizing those areas with the most bear conflicts.
+Further, bear-resistant garbage containers or enclosures are required by the following dates.
+The phased approach gives haulers time to purchase and distribute the number of containers needed to serve the whole area:

 The commissioners opened this hearing at their public meeting on Sept.
-14, and they will make a final decision at their public meeting at 2 p.m.
-Thursday, Sept.
-28. Residents are welcome to attend in the Sophie Moiese room of the Missoula County Courthouse annex, or virtually via Microsoft Teams.
-Find the agenda and link to join.
+14, and they made a final decision at their public meeting on Sept.
+28.

 The increase in human habitation into wildlands and the increase in the Missoula Valley’s population has led to increased human-bear conflicts.
 The County and City recognize that this creates a public safety hazard and leads to food-habituated bears having to be killed.
 City and County leaders are collaborating with the Bear Smart Working Group, made up of concerned residents, bear experts and agency representatives.
 The group has followed the Bear Smart Community program developed in British Columbia, Canada.
 The goal of this group is to address the root causes of human-bear conflicts, reduce the risks to human safety and private property and reduce the number of bears that must be killed or relocated each year.